Skip to main content

 Israel’s Government is Anti-Peace and Anti-Palestine

 Often in the Israel-Palestine discussion, pro-Israel supporters will allege that Israel has always made peace plans that the Palestinians rejected, but they never specify if those peace plans were fair and espoused moral outcomes.
 These are often the same people who claim that businesses are unethical for hiring child labourers.
-If Israel’s peace plan is fair since Palestine would be recognized even if it loses autonomy and settlement lands permanently, then so is the hiring of children by businesses since they are getting paid according to that country’s laws.
-I don’t condone child labour because of the risk of harm to the child, and likewise I expect people not to condone Israel based on these virtue signalling peace plans that you haven’t read and would result in another intifada due to the loss of claim over the settlement land.
+If Israel’s peace plan is fair since Palestine would be recognized even if it loses autonomy and claim to settlement lands permanently, then so is the hiring of children by businesses since they are getting paid according to that country’s laws.
+I personally don’t condone child labour because of the risk of harm to the child.
+Likewise, I expect people not to condone Israel based on these virtue signalling peace plans that you haven’t read and would result in another intifada due to the loss of claim over the settlement land.

 Table of Contents